-To print a summary of your reports, simply login and select All Reports from the Reports dropdown menu, then click on the Report Summary button in the upper-right corner.
+To print a summary of your reports, simply login and select either Health or Ancestry from the top navigation menu.
+Next, click on All Reports from the dropdown menu, then click on the Report Summary button in the upper-right corner.

-You can explore what your DNA says about you in the 23andMe Reports—accessible from the top navigation bar or the side panel of your homepage.
-The categories of reports available to you depend on your service type—Ancestry Service or Health + Ancestry Service.
+You can explore what your DNA says about you in the 23andMe Reports—accessible by selecting Traits/Health & Traits or Ancestry options from the top navigation bar or the side panel of your homepage.
+The categories of reports available to you depend on your service type—Ancestry + Traits Service or Health + Ancestry Service.
 Learn more.

-- Learn about the 23andMe Ancestry reports (Ancestry Composition, Haplogroups, Neanderthal Ancestry, and Your DNA Family)
+- Learn about the 23andMe Ancestry reports (Ancestry Composition, Haplogroups, and Neanderthal Ancestry)

-- Learn more about the 23andMe Carrier Status, Genetic Health Risk, Wellness or Traits reports
+- Learn more about the 23andMe Carrier Status*, Health Predisposition*, Wellness or Traits reports